lober-io/rocm-pytorch-builder/README.md

 The `start.sh` downloads anaconda, runs the container build and finally starts up the container.

 In the container, the `pytorch_build.sh` script clones the pytorch git and all submodules, prepare the sources for amdgpu and start the build.
-Be aware that the build takes some while and the container can consume quite a lot of ram (16GB+).
-If the build fails, reduce `MAX_JOBS` in the `pytorch_build.sh` and start the container again.
+Be aware that the build takes some time and the container can consume quite a lot of ram (16GB+).
+If the build fails, reduce `MAX_JOBS` in the `pytorch_build.sh` and run `start.sh` again or use `run_it.sh` to fix it in the container via `bash`.

 You can control container name, tag and host mount path for pytorch via the `env.txt`.